Nitrogen Balance and Muscle Gain

 Again, the reason I include this is that many people ‘cross train’ in the sense that they both run, cycle, play football and weight train all in the same week!

 Some say that eating a very high protein diet produces a beneficial anabolic hormonal environment and it is this reason individuals should consume more than is recommended by experts.
 However, this does not seem to be the case and in fact, eating too much protein at the expense of carbohydrate may well reduce the body’s levels of anabolic hormones such as testosterone.
 A study in 2007 by Ormsbee and colleagues also looked at the effect of increased protein intakes on levels of IGF-1, IGF-I, IGFBP-1, and IGFBP-3 which are hormones involved in muscle building.
 Intakes were 50 g, 100 g, or 200 g and showed no differences in serum concentrations of any of the hormones.
-However, what was noted was that the 50 g/d of protein resulted in a negative nitrogen balance, whereas 100 g/d and 200 g/d resulted in a positive nitrogen balance with 200g/d being significantly greater then 100 g.
+However, what was noted was that the 50 g/d of protein resulted in a negative nitrogen balance, whereas 100 g/d and 200 g/d resulted in a positive nitrogen balance with 200g/d being significantly greater than 100 g.

 For the individuals using appropriate training methodologies to gain muscle, including periodization of this training, protein intakes of 2-2.5g/kg seem appropriate.
 If using supplementation such as creatine, leucine and whey protein, the protein needs may well be increased above normal because of the increased ability to stimulate protein synthesis and other anabolic processes.
 It is also useful to note that some form of protein cycling may be beneficial.
 So that when a new block of training is started, more protein is consumed.
 Also, when energy intake or carbohydrate intake go down, protein intake must go up concomitantly.